Unity-Technologies/mono/README.md

 our Makefiles, which as of May 2016 remain the canonical location for configuration information.

-When changes are made to the Makefiles, a user would need to run the following command to re-generate the solution files at the top level:
+When changess are made to the Makefiles, a user would need to run the following command to re-generate the solution files at the top level:

 	$ make update-solution-files